Why Are Black Cats Considered Back Luck?

 Black cats are black haired people who should be considered the same.

 If you are thinking about adopting a cat, think about a black one.
-Help spread awareness to the false information behind black cats.
+Help spread awareness to the false information behind black kitties.
 You may end up with a forever friend.